Montana/vimscript-google-styleguide/README.md

 `[abort]` forces the function to halt when it encounters an error.

-## Prefix all variables with their scope:
+## Prefix all variables with their scope

 `g:`, `s:`, and `a:` must always be used.